dead-claudia/thallium/docs/getting-started.md

     - things work
 ```

 We could also skip tests with `t.only`, in which they won't even show up, much less run.
-If we dropped `t.only(["testing", "other"])` in the top scope of the test file, nothing would be run.
+If we dropped `t.only = [["testing", "other"]]` in the top scope of the test file, nothing would be run.
 Do be careful to not put this into version control, though.

 ```js
 "use strict";